10YearMaint/lila/README.md

 2. Each module gets its own module-specific AI (navigated by *Lila*).
 3. Support modules with KPIs and track them transparently in the dashboard.
 4. Automated, modular regulatory releases occur after each module has tested itself (#Lila.toml).
-5. When an engineer selects a new TSR (Technical Safety Requirements) to work on, the AI analyzes where the corresponding code section is likely to be and will function as a co-programmer.
+5. When an engineer selects a new TSR (Technical System Requirements) to work on, the AI analyzes where the corresponding code section is likely to be and will function as a co-programmer.

 ## Background